 A WORLD LANGUAGE PROGRAM is available to students starting in seventh grade who meet certain criteria.
 Five different world languages are offered.
 Students have the opportunity to study French, German, Italian, Latin or Spanish in eighth grade, and can begin studying a language as early as seventh grade.
 The high school program provides an additional four years of study including Advanced Placement courses in French, Spanish, German and Latin.

-WORLD WIDE WEST CHESTER -Technology resources are used extensively throughout the district to enhance teaching and learning.
+WORLD WIDE WEST CHESTER - Technology resources are used extensively throughout the district to enhance teaching and learning.
 Wireless technology mediates flexible connection to the Internet in all schools.
 Interactive whiteboard projection, laptops and iPad devices are used to create dynamic learning environments.
 Every student in grades K through 5 receives an iPad.
 Students in grades 6 through 12 receive laptop computers to use both at school and at home as part of the district’s 1:1 computing environment.
-The Bring Your Own Technology program permits any student to use his or her personal computer in school.
+The Bring Your Own Technology program permits any student to use their personal computer in school.

 COMMUNITY VOLUNTEERS assist the District in many ways.
 Included are parents who serve in the Parent Teacher Organizations, and Home and School Associations, in each school.
 The business community is another important source of support.
 Through the West Chester Area Education Foundation, partnerships with area businesses enhance our educational programs and provide students valuable business experiences and opportunities to explore career options.
-Many senior citizens participate in the district’s Retiree Substitute Volunteer Program (RSVP), which provides up to $560 to help offset real estate tax bills, in return for volunteer service.
+Many senior citizens participate in the district’s Senior Tax Reduction Incentive Volunteer Exchange Program (STRIVE), which provides up to $560 to help offset real estate tax bills, in return for volunteer service.